cloud-gov/cg-site/_pages/pages/documentation/external-tools-and-resources.md

 ## Automated workflows

-The automated workflows in a site's CI/CD system enables cloud.gov Pages customers to leverage external tools, resources, and services.
+The automated workflows in a site's CI/CD system enable cloud.gov Pages customers to leverage external tools, resources, and services.
 The following sections will outline some possibilities customers may choose to explore.

 ### Scanning tools